hali123/CleaningDataCourseProject/CodeBook.md

 The original dataset includes the following files:

-'features_info.txt': Shows information about the variables used on the feature vector.
+1. 'features_info.txt': Shows information about the variables used on the feature vector.
-'features.txt': List of all features.
+2. 'features.txt': List of all features.
-'activity_labels.txt': Links the class labels with their activity name.
+3. 'activity_labels.txt': Links the class labels with their activity name.
-'train/X_train.txt': Training set.
+4. 'train/X_train.txt': Training set.
-'train/y_train.txt': Training labels.
+5. 'train/y_train.txt': Training labels.
-'test/X_test.txt': Test set.
+6. 'test/X_test.txt': Test set.
-'test/y_test.txt': Test labels.
+7. 'test/y_test.txt': Test labels.
-'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+8. 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from
+9. 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from
     the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
-The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
+The same description applies for the 10.'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
-'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal
+11.'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal
     obtained by subtracting the gravity from the total acceleration.
-'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector
+12.'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector
     measured by the gyroscope for each window sample.
 The units are radians/second.

 ===============================================================================
 Prior to execution
 ===============================================================================

--The script file run_Analysis.R is organized as a single function mergeData() -The script requires that the file run_Analysis.R be present in the working directory.
+*The script file run_Analysis.R is organized as a single function mergeData() *The script requires that the file run_Analysis.R be present in the working directory.
--Please set your working directory with setwd() prior to executing the script.
+*Please set your working directory with setwd() prior to executing the script.
--The script does not download the files to limit multiple hits to the web URL every time the script is executed
+*The script does not download the files to limit multiple hits to the web URL every time the script is executed
--You can download the file for the first time by executing the following snippet.
+*You can download the file for the first time by executing the following snippet.

 	fileUrl <- "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
 	download.file(fileUrl, destfile = "Dataset.zip", method = "curl")
 	unzip("Dataset.zip")

--The script assumes that the same files names and folder structure as the original download is maintained.
+*The script assumes that the same files names and folder structure as the original download is maintained.
 Reproduced here for reference.

-+---<Working Directory>
+*+---<Working Directory>
-  ---run_analysis.R
+*  ---run_analysis.R
-  +--UCI HAR Dataset
+*  +--UCI HAR Dataset
-     +--test
+*     +--test
-     	---subject_test.txt
+*     	---subject_test.txt
-     	---X_test.txt
+*     	---X_test.txt
-     	---y_test.txt
+*     	---y_test.txt
-     +--train
+*     +--train
-     	---subject_train.txt
+*     	---subject_train.txt
-     	---X_train.txt
+*     	---X_train.txt
-     	---y_train.txt
+*     	---y_train.txt
-     ---activity_labels.txt
+*     ---activity_labels.txt
-     ---features.txt
+*     ---features.txt
-     ---features_info.txt
+*     ---features_info.txt

 ===============================================================================
 Transformations Performed